GHOST-Aram/db-populator/README.md

 })()
 ```
-The excution of the above program loads the target database with todo documents.
+The excution of the above program populates the target database with `Todo` documents.

-In conclusion, we have created a program that loads the data hat matches our model to te database.
-The program loads the data to the database by following simle steps listed below:
+Finally, we have created a program that loads data that matches our model specification to the database.
+The program loads the data to the database by following steps listed below:

-- Create a model that fits the shape of the test data.
+- Create a model that fits the shape of the expected test data.
-- Fetch test data from an API
+- Fetch raw data from the [jsonplaceholder API](https://jsonplaceholder.typicode.com/)
 - Iterate over the test data and create a document for each instance of the raw data using `Todo` model.
 - Save the documents to the database.